nlp-tlp/data.conversations/README.md

 A data.conversations 1/2 day workshop is about having these conversations.

 The format will be based on a series of short talks, panels and small group discussions with participants able to interact with the speakers and each other.
 Each data.conversations workshop will have a theme.
-The first one is on Natural language processing, Chat GPT, and language models for industrial applications.
+The first one is on Natural language processing, Chat GPT, and language models.

 ## data.conversations#1 - language-based pipelines to deliver value